cstuder/parse-swissmetnet/README.md

 [MeteoSwiss](https://www.meteoschweiz.admin.ch/) (Bundesamt für Meteorologie und Klimatologie/Federal Office of Meteorology and Climatology) offers a selection of their [SwissMetNet](https://www.meteoswiss.admin.ch/home/measurement-and-forecasting-systems/land-based-stations/automatisches-messnetz.html) data on the [opendata.swiss portal](https://opendata.swiss/en/dataset/automatische-wetterstationen-aktuelle-messwerte).

 Measures air temperatures, rain rate, winds, pressure, geopotentials and sunshine duration.
+Not every station measures every parameter.

 Note that most stations measure this 2 meters above ground, but some tower stations locate their sensors higher in the air.
 The parameters with suffix `_tow` are measured on tower stations.